You may already be familiar with the basics of customer relationship management or CRM software for your business.

 You recently attended a networking event.
 You were quite busy too, collecting a lot of business cards.
 Now you’d like to capitalize on the contacts and get in touch with them.
 Yet when you’re looking down at your desk and typing someone’s email address from that vantage point, sometimes it’s easy to make mistakes.

-You then end up sending the email to the wrong address, probably never hearing back.
+You then send the email to the wrong address, probably never hearing back.
 In such a situation, you write off the contact as a dead-end even though they would have been willing to talk to you.

 By scanning business cards into your custom software, you never make another misdial or typo when calling or emailing anyone again.